 See your engine Operator's Manual regarding the winterizing procedures.
-Follow instructions carefully, and your engine will withstand severe weather conditions.
+Follow instructions carefully, and your engine may survive any severe weather conditions.
 Change all filters.
 Check hoses and clamps.
 If you have developed any vibrations during the season, look for loose engine bolts, bent shafts or bent propellers.